 The core of Ruth’s practice is contentious probate and family provision claims including claims involving mutual wills and proprietary estoppel which she particularly enjoys.
 Ruth frequently acts in relation to administration disputes including the removal of trustees/personal representatives and claims involving allegations of breach of trust/duty.
 Ruth often advises in respect of the proper construction of wills and trusts and rectification.
 Ruth advises on Inheritance Tax and Capital Gains Tax issues in estates and trusts.

 Ruth often undertakes work that involves cross border issues.

 Ruth is one of the leading barristers of her level of seniority in Property and Affairs cases, although she also undertakes welfare claims.
-Ruth is often instructed by the Official Solicitor for example in statutory gift and statutory will cases.
+Ruth is often instructed by the Official Solicitor for example in statutory gift and statutory will cases and cases involving an element of welfare.
 Ruth’s experience advising on capital taxation issues, and in drafting wills and trusts is particularly helpful in this area.

 Ruth often appears in claims with aspects of fraud.

 Ruth is an accredited mediator, trained through ADR Chambers

 Elected member of the committee of the Chancery Bar Association